• Work

 single family

-A crisp aesthetic and Persian-influenced patterning guide the row house renovation.
+A modern aesthetic and Persian-influenced patterning guide the row house renovation.
 The remodel involved reorganizing the kitchen to maximize storage while creating a more comfortable eating space, adding a powder room, renovating a child's bedroom, and building a new family room addition up among the treetops.

 press